RULES OF THE SOCIETY

 (b) the Secretary shall cause advertisements to be posted conspicuously in all places of business of the Society to which Members have access, giving the following information:

-(ii) advising that any credit accounts of such Members can be claimed within two years; and
+(ii) advising that any credit accounts of such Members can be claimed within 2 years; and

 (iii) providing postal, telephone and website contact details for any person wishing to update their registered address, or to withdraw from Membership of the Society and claim the funds contained in any credit account;